 As I grow and develop different interests and tastes, I find I have to continually remind myself that there are no real set "rules" to anything in life.

-Don't get me wrong, I'm not about to get all "philosophical" on you.
-I just mean that, in my own head, I've always created expectations and rules for the things I do.
+In my own life, I've always created expectations and rules for the things I do.
 What are the exact steps to writing my own thoughts down?
 There must be a guideline to painting, and if I don't follow it, I will look like a fool!
 My goodness, how terrible!

 "No, no, Anna, you're first today", he answered.
 I stared at him again, feeling my face grow hot with embarrassment, the prickle of tears, my throat going tight.

 This continued on for a little bit.
 I believe the poor, bewildered coach managed to eventually coerce me into hitting the ball first... but my night had been ruined.
 I was devastated.

 Well...
 I can laugh about it now.
 But why am I remembering this when I design?

 It's the one memory I draw on the most whenever I start to get caught up on my own self-imposed rules.
 Thinking about it allows me to take a step back, question my current thoughts and attitudes about something (such as an assignment, or something for a client), and realize that there is no set rule for this particular piece... because I haven't created it yet.
 Yes, there are suggestions, principles, and guidelines, but no, there aren't any damn rules.